-Deciding which Leeds theatre to go to in May won’t be easy, because this month is packed to bursting with opera, musicals and dance performances.
-So before you buy your tickets, let us tell you what’s on at Leeds’ most legendary and little-known theatres.
+Deciding which Leeds theatre to go to in July won’t be easy, because this month is packed to bursting with opera, musicals and dance performances.
+So before you buy your tickets, let us tell you what’s on at Leeds’ legendary and little-known theatres.
 Don’t forget to come back next month for even more ideas, because we’ll be updating this guide every month.

 The ones everyone’s talking about

 Cool, unique and absolutely unmissable – there’s a reason why these productions have people talking.